 Walmart U.S. is our largest segment and operates in the U.S., including in all 50 states, Washington D.C. and Puerto Rico.
 Walmart U.S. is a mass merchandiser of consumer products, operating under the "Walmart" and "Walmart Neighborhood Market" brands, as well as walmart.com and other eCommerce brands.
-Walmart U.S. had net sales of \$393.2 billion for fiscal 2022, representing 69% of our fiscal 2022 consolidated net sales, and had net sales of \$370.0 billion and \$341.0 billion for fiscal 2021 and 2020, respectively.
+Walmart U.S. had net sales of \$420.6 billion for fiscal 2023, representing 69% of our fiscal 2023 consolidated net sales, and had net sales of \$393.2 billion and \$370.0 billion for fiscal 2022 and 2021, respectively.
 Of our three segments, Walmart U.S. has historically had the highest gross profit as a percentage of net sales ("gross profit rate").
 In addition, Walmart U.S. has historically contributed the greatest amount to the Company's net sales and operating income.

 Omni-channel.
-Walmart U.S. provides an omni-channel experience to customers, integrating retail stores and eCommerce, through services such as pickup and delivery, ship-from-store, and digital pharmacy fulfillment options.
-As of January 31, 2022, we had approximately 4,600 pickup locations and more than 3,500 same-day delivery locations.
-Our Walmart+ membership offering provides enhanced omni-channel shopping benefits that currently include unlimited free shipping on eligible items with no order minimum, unlimited delivery from store, fuel and pharmacy discounts, and mobile scan & go for a streamlined in-store shopping experience.
+Walmart U.S. provides an omni-channel experience to customers, integrating retail stores and eCommerce, through services such as pickup and delivery, in-home delivery, ship-from-store, and digital pharmacy fulfillment options.
+As of January 31, 2023, we had more than 4,600 pickup locations and more than 3,900 same-day delivery locations.
+Our Walmart+ membership offering provides enhanced omni-channel shopping benefits including unlimited free shipping on eligible items with no order minimum, unlimited delivery from store, fuel discounts, access to Paramount+ streaming service, and mobile scan & go for a streamlined in-store shopping experience.
 We have several eCommerce websites, the largest of which is walmart.com.
-We define eCommerce sales as sales initiated by customers digitally and fulfilled by a number of methods including our dedicated eCommerce fulfillment centers and leveraging our stores.
-The following table provides the approximate size of our retail stores as of January 31, 2022:
+We define eCommerce sales as sales initiated by customers digitally and fulfilled by a number of methods including our dedicated eCommerce fulfillment centers and leveraging our stores, as well as certain other business offerings that are part of our flywheel strategy, such as our Walmart Connect advertising business.
+The following table provides the approximate size of our retail stores as of January 31, 2023:

-Minimum Square Feet Maximum Square Feet Average Square Feet Supercenters (general merchandise and grocery) 69,000 260,000 178,000 Discount stores (general merchandise and limited grocery) 30,000 221,000 105,000 Neighborhood markets (1) (grocery) 28,000 65,000 42,000
+Minimum Square Feet Maximum Square Feet Average Square Feet Supercenters (general merchandise and grocery) 69,000 260,000 178,000 Discount stores (general merchandise and limited grocery) 30,000 206,000 105,000 Neighborhood markets (1) (grocery) 28,000 65,000 42,000

-Excludes other small formats.
+(1) Excludes other small formats.

 Merchandise.
-Walmart U.S. does business in three strategic merchandise units, listed below:
+Walmart U.S. does business primarily in three strategic merchandise units, listed below:

-- Grocery consists of a full line of grocery items, including dry grocery, snacks, dairy, meat, produce, deli & bakery, frozen foods, alcoholic and nonalcoholic beverages, as well as consumables such as health and beauty aids, pet supplies, household chemicals, paper goods and baby products; - · General merchandise includes: - Entertainment (e.g., electronics, toys, seasonal merchandise, wireless, video games, movies, music and books); - Hardlines (e.g., automotive, hardware and paint, sporting goods, outdoor living and stationery); - Apparel (e.g., apparel for men, women, girls, boys and infants, as well as shoes, jewelry and accessories); and - Home (e.g., housewares and small appliances, bed & bath, furniture and home organization, home furnishings, home decor, fabrics and crafts). - · Health and wellness includes pharmacy, over-the-counter drugs and other medical products, optical services and other clinical services.
+- Grocery consists of a full line of grocery items, including dry grocery, snacks, dairy, meat, produce, deli & bakery, frozen foods, alcoholic and nonalcoholic beverages, as well as consumables such as health and beauty aids, pet supplies, household chemicals, paper goods and baby products; - General merchandise includes: - Entertainment (e.g., electronics, toys, seasonal merchandise, wireless, video games, movies, music and books); - Hardlines (e.g., automotive, hardware and paint, sporting goods, outdoor living and stationery); - Apparel (e.g., apparel for men, women, girls, boys and infants, as well as shoes, jewelry and accessories); and - Home (e.g., housewares and small appliances, bed & bath, furniture and home organization, home furnishings, home decor, fabrics and crafts) - Health and wellness includes pharmacy, over-the-counter drugs and other medical products, optical services and other clinical services.